thunlp/FastPromptTuning/README.md

 # FPT: Improving Prompt Tuning Efficiency via Progressive Training

-The code and datasets of our paper "FPT: Improving Prompt Tuning Efficiency via Progressive Training"
+This is the official PyTorch implementation for Findings of EMNLP 2022 paper "FPT: Improving Prompt Tuning Efficiency via Progressive Training"

 If you use the code, please cite the following paper: